Continuous Combinatorics of Abelian Group Actions: The tiling problem

-In Theorem~\ref{thm:negthreetiles} and the discussion before it we showed that for the four rectangular tiles of sizes $d\times d$, $d \times (d+1)$, $(d+1)\times d$, and $(d+1)\times (d+1)$, a continuous tiling of $\fzs$ was possible, but if either the ``small tiles'' $T_s$ of size $d \times d$, or the ``large'' tile $T_\ell$ of size $(d+1)\times (d+1)$ is omitted from the set, then there is no continuous tiling of $\fzs$ by the set of three remaining tiles.
+In Theorem~\ref{thm:negthreetiles} and the discussion before it we showed that for the four rectangular tiles of dimensions $d\times d$, $d \times (d+1)$, $(d+1)\times d$, and $(d+1)\times (d+1)$, a continuous tiling of $\fzs$ was possible, but if either the ``small" tile $T_s$ of dimensions $d \times d$, or the ``large'' tile $T_\ell$ of dimensions $(d+1)\times (d+1)$ is omitted from the set, then there is no continuous tiling of $\fzs$ by the set of three remaining tiles.
 This argument (say in the case of omitting the large tile) proceeded by showing that, for $p$ relatively prime to $d$, the $p \times p$ torus tile $\Tcaca$ could not be tiled by these three tiles.
 This argument does not work if both the small tile and the large tile are present but one of the other tiles are omitted.
 In particular, we can ask:

 \begin{probn} Is there a continuous tiling of $\fzs$ by the tiles $\{ T_s,T_\ell\}$, where $T_s$ is the $d \times d$ rectangle, and $T_\ell$ is the $(d+1)\times (d+1)$ rectangle (for $d \geq 2$)? \end{probn}